vijaylaxmipb/Inkspire-Insights/README.md

 ### User Account Pages

-The user account pages ensure a smooth and secure process for managing user access, enhancing the overall user experience on Blossom Therapy Insights.
+The user account pages ensure a smooth and secure process for managing user access, enhancing the overall user experience on Inkspire Insights.

 **Sign Up/Registration Page:**

 The Sign Up page features a clean and intuitive form where users can create an account by entering their username, first name, last name, email, and password.
 The form uses a responsive design, ensuring accessibility and ease of use across devices.
-By prioritizing user-friendly design, the Sign Up page helps facilitate quick and easy registration, encouraging new users to join the community and start their gardening journey.
+By prioritizing user-friendly design, the Sign Up page helps facilitate quick and easy registration, encouraging new users to join the community.

 ![Register](/static/images/register.png)

----

 **Sign In Page:**

-The Log In page offers a straightforward and secure way for existing users to access their accounts.
+The Sign In page offers a straightforward and secure way for existing users to access their accounts.
 The page includes fields for the username and password, with clear labels and a prominent login button.
 The page maintains consistency with the site's overall aesthetic, ensuring a cohesive user experience.
 The focus on simplicity and security helps users quickly and confidently access their accounts to engage with the Inkspire Insight.

 ![Sign In](/static/images/sign_in.png)